solana-foundation/developer-content/docs/core/transactions.md

   processed in the order they are added to the transaction.
 - If any instruction on a transaction fails, then the whole transaction fails and none of the instructions get processed.
-This allows you to build complex transaction that interact with multiple programs while providing guarantees about the execution of the transaction.
+This allows you to build complex transactions that interact with multiple programs while providing guarantees about the execution of the transaction.

 ## Transaction